Sortition Law: Forced recruitment

 The Brazilian Army traces the beginnings of the current compulsory military service to laws created in the hereditary captaincies in the 16th century, but what existed in Colonial Brazil was a mixture of impressment and the feudal militia system.
 In the beginning, in addition to troops coming from Portugal, settlers were expected to organize their own defenses.
 In addition to the first-line paid troops, in which Brazilians and Portuguese served, there was a second line of milícias, armed on their own and summoned in certain situations, and a third line of ordenanças, with the rest of the inhabitants capable of wielding weapons.
 Milícias and ordenanças were replaced by the National Guard after Brazil's independence.
-Service in the National Guard was mandatory among citizens, that is, those who voted and had possessions, and it represented the upper class, unlike the Army, where service was not mandatory.
+Service in the National Guard was mandatory among citizens, that is, those who voted and had possessions, and it represented the upper class, unlike the army, where service was not mandatory.

 Soldiers were incorporated by volunteering and, as it was insufficient to fill the ranks, by forced recruitment.
 The "human hunt" was a violent process, feared by the population, capable of putting workers on the run and damaging local economies; even so, it captured few recruits.
 The state had a weak bureaucracy and recruitment was under the influence of local elites, with little control by the army.
-In elections, recruitment was a tool against opponents.
+In elections, recruitment was a tool against political opponents.
 Military service was considered a punishment, with harsh discipline and low pay, and soldiers were considered the "scum of society".
 Still, a precarious social balance kept recruitment under limits.
-Legal exemptions and a network of patronage protection isolated workers protected by local bosses, restricting service to the unproductive portion of society that deserved punishment in popular morality.
+Legal exemptions and a network of patronage protection isolated the so called "honorable poor", workers protected by local bosses.
+Service burden fell to the unproductive portion of society that "deserved punishment" in popular morality.
 As violent and inefficient as it was, the arrangement was accepted enough that the first attempt to replace it with conscription, in 1874, was defeated by popular resistance from the so-called "list rippers".

-At the beginning of the First Brazilian Republic, the recruitment pattern of the imperial era remained.
-Every soldier was theoretically a "volunteer", but it was common for local state police to arrest the "scum of society" on the streets, who were sent to the army and navy barracks.
+At the beginning of the First Brazilian Republic, the recruitment pattern of the Brazilian Empire remained.
+Every soldier was theoretically a "volunteer", but it was common for local state police to arrest the "scum of society" on the streets, who were then sent to the army and navy barracks.
 The Criminal Code of 1890 punished "vagrancy", "capoeiragem" (the practice of capoeira) and "begging" with imprisonment for a few days, in which prisoners committed themselves to some occupation, such as a military career.
-In the Navy, in addition to the forced recruitment and enlistment of volunteers, there were the Schools for Apprentice-Sailors.
-According to officer Estevão Leitão de Carvalho, in 1913 the Army's main sources of recruitment were refugees from droughts in Northeastern Brazil, criminals and the unemployed or unfit for work, an "inverted selection".
+In the Brazilian Navy, in addition to the forced recruitment and enlistment of volunteers, there were the Schools for Apprentice-Sailors.
+According to officer Estevão Leitão de Carvalho, in 1913 the army's main sources of recruitment were refugees from droughts in Northeastern Brazil, criminals and the unemployed or unfit for work, an "inverted selection".
 Soldiers were frowned upon, and violence and drunkenness were routine in the barracks.
 The treatment and hygiene were abysmal.
 Officers maintained discipline by corporal punishment.
-In the Navy, this resulted in the Revolt of the Lash in 1910.
+In the navy, this resulted in the Revolt of the Lash in 1910.